 UK had a chance to go ahead with WVU leading 7-6, Slater said.
 “They went for two on the conversion and they called the first one back on a penalty.”

-Slater said then safety Ron Pobolish intercepted the second 2-point conversion try.
+Slater said safety Ron Pobolish intercepted the second 2-point conversion try.

 “I remember the first person I saw when we walked off the field was big Rick Kestner,” Slater said.
 Kestner, a former high school star at Belfry and UK, went on to play for the Baltimore Colts.
 He had traveled to Lexington to watch the game.

 Kestner congratulated his fellow Tug Valley area resident.
-Kestner was a big tight end who played for the Cats from 1963-65.
+The big tight end played for the Cats from 1963-65.

 The four interception game is probably Slater’s most fond memory of his great career at WVU.
 But, he has many other good memories.

-He intercepted two passes against arch rival Pitt in his sophomore season.
+He intercepted two passes against arch rival Pitt in his senior season.

 “In the last game of the regular season against Syracuse I was knocked out,” Slater recalls.
-“I had a bad concussion and didn’t remember a lot heading into that game.
+“I had a bad concussion and didn’t remember a lot heading up to that game.
 I didn’t even recall the trip up there.”

 But, he recovered and helped WVU beat the SEC’s South Carolina squad 14-3.

-WVU’s defense held their opponent to only a third period field goal.
+WVU’s defense held their opponent to a third period field goal.

 “It rained during that game too,” Slater recollects.
 “They let us go out and check out the field the night before.
-I remember thinking how nice the field was with the fresh cut grass.
-It was one of the nicest fields we would have played on.
+I remember thinking how nice the field was with the grass.
 But, it rained the entire game.”